Yazwh0/BitMagic.Examples/Cc65Library/readme.md

 It loads the library and outputs the libraries `ZSMKITLIB` segment that contains the code into the Main segment in the BitMagic project.
 The segment `ZSMKITBANK` is written to a BitMagic segment within the Banked RAM.

 The file is loaded at the end of the example's code.
 ZSMKit is then called to point to that code.
-The filename is a macro variable, so we can write the filename into the source but also ensure the length parameter is always correct.
+The filename is a macro variable, so we can write the filename to be passed to `SETNAM` but also ensure the length parameter is always correct.
+The local file is set to be copied to the SDCard in the `project.json` file.

 A simple loop that waits until the VSYNC IRQ and then calls ZSMKit's 'tick' function to play back the music.